The Ibex 35 falls 0.44% and closes the week with 8,618.6 points

 Despite the possibility of US President Joe Biden proposing a tax hike on large capital gains, toAt the close of the Spanish stock market, the main North American stock market indicators are trading higher than 0.52%.

-At a business level, Viscofan presented its results for the first quarter of the year this Friday, with a net profit increase of 10.3% to 30.2 million euros from 27.4 million in the first quarter of the previous year.
+At a business level, Viscofan presented its results for the first quarter of the year this Friday, with an increase in net profit of 10.3% to 30.2 million euros from 27.4 million in the first quarter of the previous year.

 Regarding the banking sector, the Chairman of CaixaBank, José Ignacio Goirigolzarri, has received 11,035 shares of the bank as a result of the variable remuneration at the head of Bankia in 2016 and 2017, according to the records of the National Securities Market Commission (CNMV).